paritytech/substrate-api-sidecar/README.md

 -   `SAS_LOG_CONSOLE_LEVEL`: log level for console transport, defaults to `info`.
 Tip: set to `http` to see all HTTP requests.
+-   `SAS_LOG_CONSOLE_JSON`: wether or not to have JSON written to console transport, defaults to `false`.
+    Useful when using `stdout` to programmatically process Sidecar log data.
+-   `SAS_LOG_CONSOLE_FILTER_RPC`: wether or not filter polkadot-js API-WS RPC logging for console transport, defaults to `true`.
 -   `SAS_LOG_FILE_USE`: wether or not to use a file transport, defaults to `true`.
 If set to `false` no files will be created and all other file logging options have no effect.
 -   `SAS_LOG_FILE_LEVEL`: log level for file transport, defaults to `http`.